codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 * After importing this the dashboard will be appear like below.
 ![Import Dashboard Step 4](screenshot/Grafana/Dashboard%20Import%20step%204.jpg)

 Using above steps you can import any dashboard.
+You can also create panels and provide your own formula to get the metrics on dashboard.

+To put this monitoring in production we need to take care of security and start up process according to your organization.
+Also it is better if we setup the Prometheus and Grafana in separate machine for Production.